dukeofharen/httplaceholder/docs/docs.md

 - Dark theme: turns the dark theme on or off.
 - Persist search filters on stubs and request screens: when this option is on, the filters on the stubs and is persisted between page navigations.
 - Store response for request: whenever this settings is enabled, all the responses that are sent to the client are saved alongside the requests.
 Clicking this checkbox will send a request to the HttPlaceholder configuration API.
+- Default number of requests on the request page.
+This number determines the number of requests that are loaded by default on the requests page.
+A "Load more requests" button is shown whenever there are more requests to load.
+If you set this value to `0`, the paging is disabled and all requests are always loaded.
 - View the configuration HttPlaceholder was started with.

 # Tools and client libraries